 About this site

 This site is my online ‘learning log’ for the Open College of the Arts photography course ‘Expressing Your Vision’.
-I’ll say right away that I’m not the most organised person ever.
-However, hopefully the site will make some kind of sense and it’s arranged like this:
+It’s arranged like this:

 - Home is just a list of blog posts in order at the moment.
-When assessment time comes it will probably all change in order to make it easier for important people to find what they need to so that they can be suitably impressed.
+When assessment time comes it will probably change so that assessors can find what they need and be suitably impressed.

 - About is the section you’re looking at now.
-If you scroll down there’s some personal stuff about me so you have some context should you need or want it.
+If you scroll down there’s some personal info about me so you have some context should you need or want it.

 - Course exercises are (rather predictably) found under the tab ‘exercises’ and are in appropriate places for the section of the course they come up in.
 I tend to work on several exercises at once, so I do add to them; they’re not ever really ‘complete’ for me.
 They are part of the learning log, but are not put into that same blog format because the WordPress template for photography courses from the OCA doesn’t have them put in that way.

 - Learning Log is essentially a blog.
-A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches, some images I’ve taken for various reasons at various times.
-It’s all inspired by the course, it’s all about learning about photography and photographers, it’s all about developing this visual communication skill which for me drags in aspects from all sorts of areas that may seem unrelated.
-Trust me, they’re not.
+A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches, and images I’ve taken for various reasons at various times.
+It’s all inspired by the course, it’s all about learning.

 Unless marked otherwise, all photos on this site are mine.
-Please do not steal them.
-If they are taken before I started course and used for whatever reason (which is never in assignments, obviously) then that is clearly marked.
-(Unless they’re photos like my parents in the 1960s, in which case I expect you to be able to work out for yourself that I didn’t actually take them).
+If they are taken before I started course and used for any reason (which is never in assignments, obviously) then that is clearly marked.

 As this is a photography course, here are some photographs of me.